yyuqing-42/Portfolio/README.md

-Hi,i'm Yuqing.
+Hi, i'm Yuqing.
 <!-- blank line -->
-I'm a Young professional with a passion for for transforming complex datasets into actionable insights.
+I'm a Young professional with a passion for transforming complex datasets into actionable insights.
 I graduated from UCLA with a bachelor's degree in Statistics.
 My current position is as a Quantitative Analyst at BHG Financial.
 <!-- blank line -->
-Speciality: Sales/Revenue/Margin/Pricing Analytics
+Specialty: Sales/Revenue/Margin/Pricing Analytics
 <!-- blank line -->

 <!-- blank line -->